Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 I have to hand it to Mpow for how well designed the earbud tips are; they're able to buffer outside noises despite not having active noise cancellation, and they sound even better with straight audio.

 I've been using the Mpow headphones with podcasts and audiobooks and it's been a wonderful, crisp experience.
 They honestly sound just as good as my $130 Galaxy Buds at half the cost.

 All headphones these days have built-in-mics for calling but few lack the audio quality needed to avoid pesky interference or dropped calls.

 Occasionally there was some interference near subways, trains, and in very crowded places.
-I imagine all those wires, cables, and metal objects were too much for the headphones, however most interruptions were brief & inconsequential.
+I imagine all those wires, cables, and metal objects were too much for the headphones.
+However, most interruptions were brief and inconsequential.

 The physical clicks on the earbuds to accept/reject calls ran smoothly too; that was a problem with other wireless headphones I've tested.

 After sound quality and waterproofing, the next concern for consumers is whether or not the earbuds will fit well.

 The buds fit my medium-sized ears perfectly, and I doubt it'll be any different for those with slightly larger or smaller ears.